Public urged to wear face coverings in shops and on public transport

 The British public has been advised to wear “face coverings” as part of the Government’s Covid-19 recovery strategy.

-Here are your questions answered about the use of coverings and masks.
+Here are your questions about the use of coverings and masks answered.

 – What has the Government said?